YaadR/RealTimeLab-Drone-Swarm/README.md

 #### 4. Drone movement logic:
   * Controling commands frequancy and motor power with averaging data, so the drone movement became smoth.
 #### 5. Lost leader:
-  * In case of losing the leader sight the drone will hold in place and make 360 look around, to check for reconnection with leader.
+  * In case of losing the leader sight the drone will hover in place and make 360 look around, to check for reconnection with leader.

-## Objectives towards finalized product:
-* ???????????????????????????????

 *
 *